 These milestones need to be completed in order to move into preliminary candidacy.
-If any of the milestones are not completed by the end of the first year of the Ph.D. program, a written plan (including timeline) for addressing the deficiency must be submitted to the Ph.D.
-Program Director for approval.
+If any of the milestones are not completed by the end of the first year of the Ph.D. program, a written plan (including timeline) for addressing the deficiency must be submitted to the Associate Dean for Doctoral Education for approval.
 The remediation plan will be filed in the student's educational file.
+GSSW Teaching and Research Assistantships will not be awarded to students who have not completed their year one programmatic milestones by the end of the first academic year